-Another example would be that the students can experience hard-to-understand modern-day topics via an extended reality technology.
+Another example would be that the students can experience hard-to-understand modern-day topics via an extended reality technology in 2021.
 Virtual experiences such as walking through the Syrian refugees camp, will help students understand the concepts better.
 Such technologies encourage students to learn by experiencing.

 Students nowadays are familiar with using voice interfaces to ask questions such as the definition of a word or other such info.
 The chatbots can further be upgraded to deliver lectures and engage with students.